 The Public Purpose Journal accepts articles in late fall and early spring from Master’s and PhD students enrolled in the School of Public Affairs.
 Follow us on social media, subscribe to our newsletter, and visit our Print Journal Guidelines page for more information about the upcoming spring journal.

-- Get published in a Graduate Journal
+- Get published in SPA’s graduate journal

-- Enhance your writing and editing skills
+- Enhance your writing, editing, and analysis skills

 - Provide writing samples to potential employers